fspringveldt/ss-docker-setup/README.md

 # ss-docker-setup
 Clones down a runnable docker Silverstripe environment.
+This sets up an eco-system with a database, a web-server (PHP + Apache) and a PHPMyAdmin container so you can access your database.
+A reverse nginx-proxy container is also used to provide virtual host names functionality.

 # Setup
 1. Install docker by [following this guide.](https://docs.docker.com/engine/getstarted/step_one/)